 Here are the lessons that have stood her well in leading change around the world.

-Lesson 1: Don’t confuse poor
+Lesson 1: Don’t confuse poor communication with resistance to change

 “Often,” says Annette.
 “It’s not resistance you’re facing at all.
 It just looks like it.
 People are different and approach things in different ways.
 It’s easy to misread hostility towards the way change is being presented as resistance to change itself.”